 This is a new study, hot off the press, from the resuscitation outcomes consortium.
 Usually I save up new papers and talk about them all in the articles of the month.
 However, I have been on a bit of an ACLS kick this month, starting with a summary on the new 2015 ILCOR guidelines and then an update of my approach to neonatal resuscitation to reflect these new guidelines.
-So when I saw this new cardiac arrest study, it seemed worthy of its own post.
+So when I saw this new cardiac arrest study looking at continuous chest compressions, it seemed worthy of its own post.

 For adult patients with out of hospital cardiac arrest, do continuous chest compressions result in better survival to hospital discharge than the traditional 30:2 ratio of compressions to ventilations?

 Yes, everyone is busy, so let’s get the bottom line in here right at the beginning.

 No difference.
 Survival was the same whether patients received continuous or 30:2 chest compressions.

 |Population||Adult patients with non-traumatic out of hospital cardiac arrest|